groue/CombineTraits/README.md

 When we deal with publishers that are expected to publish no more than one value, such as network requests for example, we often neglect to deal with edge cases such as a completion without any value, or several published values.

-The trouble is that the guarantees about the number of published vales are implicit, subject to interpretation, misunderstandings, wrong documentation, and buggy implementations.
+The trouble is that the number of published vales are subject to interpretation, misunderstandings, missing documentation, or buggy implementations.

 **The compiler does not help us writing code that is guaranteed to be correct.**